Relevancy Score: New KPI to Select Keywords for Your App

 The relevancy score is an indicator between 0 and 100 and indicates how relevant a keyword is to an app; a higher score indicates higher relevancy.
 The score is based on the app store ranking algorithms, hence targeting highly relevant keywords will help your app show up when users search for the solution your app offers.

-This indicator can currently be found in the Keyword Table for apps in the United States.
+This indicator can currently be found in the Keyword Table for apps in 66 countries and 20 languages.
 Now, to further understand this new KPI and show you its applications, let’s analyze some concrete examples.

 “Good” keywords at first glance are not always relevant